 With the increase in popularity of GPS devices, the art of reading, orienting and navigating with the use of a map and compass seems to be dying.
 Don’t contribute to that demise.
 Learn to use a map and compass (check out our in-depth guide to compass navigation to get you started).

 GPS and cell phone apps rely on battery and signal, neither of which is a given in remote environments.
 Plus, a map and compass are much lighter than a bulky GPS unit.
 Experienced backpackers seldom carry a GPS unit, unless exploring far, remote regions of the world, not likely to be the case for your first backpacking trip.

 We talked about what type of food to bring above, but have you thought about how you will store that food once out on the trail?
 Learn to hang a ‘bear bag’ properly, or invest in a canister, so that you can prevent animal encounters.
-Here are our 3 most commonly used methods for food storage when backpacking:
+Here are our 3 most commonly used methods for food storage on the trail:

-- Bear bag hang – we prefer the PCT method seen here
+- Bear bag hang – we prefer the PCT method shown here

 - Hard-sided bear canister – Some national parks and wilderness areas require these of all overnight visitors (we use the BearVault-450 )